Helga Haugen

 Helga Haugen (5 June 1932 – 13 March 2024) was a Norwegian politician for the Christian Democratic Party.

 Biography

 Haugen was elected to the Norwegian Parliament from Aust-Agder in 1985 and was re-elected on one occasion.
 She had previously served in the position of deputy representative during the term 1981-1985.
-She was involved in local politics in Fjære and Grimstad between 1963 and 1985.
+She was involved in local politics in Fjære Municipality and Grimstad Municipality between 1963 and 1985.
 Haugen died on 13 March 2024, at the age of 91.